Two-dimensional quantum breakdown model with Krylov subspace many-body localization: Introduction

-Motivated by the recently studied 1d quantum breakdown model \cite{lian2023}, we propose a 2d quantum breakdown model of hardcore bosons interacting with disordered spins for MBL in 2d, which resembles particles incident into a supersaturated vapor.
-The model possesses subsystem symmetries, and each symmetry sector exhibits fragmentation into an extensive number Krylov subspaces.
-Each Krylov subspace has an exact mapping to a modified single-particle Anderson localization problem in a Cayley-tree like graph in Fock space with correlated disorders.
-At zero disorder, the Krylov subspaces exhibit either integrable features or quantum chaos with (degenerate) quantum scar eigenstates.
-With disorders, numerical exact diagonalization (ED) indicates evident 2d MBL beyond certain disorder strength $W_*$ in each Krylov subspace, and analytical arguments imply $W_*$ remains finite for boson number $N_b\lesssim L^\gamma/\log L$ ($1/2\le \gamma \le 1$) as system size $L\rightarrow\infty$.
-This points into new directions of achieving MBL with this breakdown-type interactions.
+Motivated by the recently studied 1d quantum breakdown model \cite{lian2023,hu2024_boson,chen2024_breakdown,hu_gauge2024}, we propose a 2d quantum breakdown model of hardcore bosons with a breakdown interaction with the disordered spins for MBL in a 2d square lattice, in which the boson number $N_b$ is conserved.
+The spins would be classical and non-dynamical with a random magnetic field if there is no bosons.
+Such a system resembles the cloud chamber which is a celebrated particle detection device, where the bosons interacting with spins resemble particles incident into a supersaturated vapor.
+The model possesses a set of intriguing subsystem symmetries, while each symmetry sector further exhibits Hilbert space fragmentation into exponentially many Krylov subspaces.
+Each Krylov subspace has an exact mapping to a modified single-particle Anderson localization problem in a Cayley-tree like graph in Fock space with correlated disorders, where the coordination number is limited by the boson number.

+At zero disorder, we find the Krylov subspaces exhibit either integrable features or quantum chaos with (degenerate) many-body quantum scar eigenstates.
+In particular, we show a special sector of single boson (total boson number $N_b=1$) at zero disorder decomposes into many integrable Krylov subspaces which map to the exactly solvable tight-binding model in the Cayley tree \cite{ostilli2022}.
+In multi-boson sectors at zero disorder, via numerical exact diagonalization (ED), we identified intriguing Krylov subspaces showing quantum scar states with an irregular energy and degeneracy pattern, which gives rise to non-thermalizing quantum dynamics for certain initial (Fock) states.